fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 ### Model Agnostic Meta-learning (MAML)

-Now that we have a general idea of how meta-learning works, the rest of this article mainly focuses on MAML^[[Model Agnostic Meta-learning for Fast Adaptation of Deep Networks (PDF)](https://arxiv.org/pdf/1703.03400.pdf)], which is perhaps one of the best known optimization-based approaches.
+Now that we have a general idea of how meta-learning works, the rest of this report mainly focuses on MAML^[[Model Agnostic Meta-learning for Fast Adaptation of Deep Networks (PDF)](https://arxiv.org/pdf/1703.03400.pdf)], which is perhaps one of the best known optimization-based approaches.
 While there have been more recent extensions to it, MAML continues to serve as a foundational approach.

 The goal of meta-learning is to help the model quickly adapt to or learn on a new task, based on only a few examples.
 In order for that to happen, the meta-learning process has to help the model learn from a large number of tasks.
-For example, for the image classification problem we’ve considered, the new task is the one shown in Figure(4), while the large number of tasks could be images from other classes that are utilized for building a meta-training dataset, as shown in Figure(6).
+For example, for the image classification problem we’ve considered, the new task is the one shown in Figure 4, while the large number of tasks could be images from other classes that are utilized for building a meta-training dataset, as shown in Figure 6.

 The key idea in MAML is to establish initial model parameters in the meta-training phase that maximize its performance on the new task.
 This is done by updating the initial model parameters with a few gradient steps on the new task.
 Training the model parameters in this way allows the